Lunch Tree Hill

 On this hilltop in 1926, Rockefeller, along with his family, met with Horace Albright, the superintendent of Yellowstone National Park at that time.
 This historic meeting led to Rockefeller purchasing "the entire Jackson Hole Valley with a view to its being ultimately turned over to the Government," and its eventual inclusion into the National Park System.
 In 1950 these properties were finally added to Grand Teton National Park.

-As the name would also suggest, the scenic overlook atop Lunch Tree Hill is a great spot for a picnic lunch for the entire family.
+As the name would suggest, the scenic overlook atop Lunch Tree Hill is a great spot for a picnic lunch for the entire family.
 Visiting at dawn or dusk are also great times to view the sunlit mountains from this vantage point.
 These timeframes are usually the best for spotting wildlife as well.

 Beyond the overlook at Lunch Tree Hill the trail continues along the ridge, heading towards the north, if you wish to explore more of the area.